-Knowing how to say hello in Chinese the correct way allows you to properly greet more than 1.4 billion people who speak one of the Chinese languages.
-Not only will these basic Chinese greetings work in Asia, they'll be understood in communities all over the world.
+Knowing how to say hello in Chinese allows you to properly greet more than 1.3 billion people who speak Chinese.
+Not only will these basic Chinese greetings work in Asia, they'll be understood in communities no matter where you go.
+Mandarin is the most widely spoken language in the world — knowing how to say "hello" is a good thing!

 It's true: Mandarin is a difficult language for native-English speakers to master.
-A relatively short word takes on a completely different meaning depending on which of the four tones in Mandarin is used.
+A relatively short word can take completely different meanings depending on which of the four tones in Mandarin is used.
 To make matters worse, the lack of a common alphabet means that we have to learn Pinyin — the Romanization system for learning Chinese — along with the caveats and pronunciations for it.
-Think of Pinyin as a "middle language" between English and Chinese.
+Think of Pinyin as a "middle language" between English and Chinese with a familiar alphabet.

 Fortunately, tones aren't much of an issue for learning simple ways to say hello in Chinese.
-You'll usually be understood and will get lots of smiles for the effort, particularly if you utilize these tips for communicating with Chinese speakers.
+Context helps.
+You'll usually be understood and will get plenty of smiles for the effort, particularly if you utilize a few tips for communicating with Chinese speakers.

 A Little About Mandarin Chinese

-You can enhance your greeting — more so when saying hello casually or informally — by adding the question word "ma" to the end to form "ni hao ma?"
+Some people, particularly in Taiwan, choose to enhance the greeting by adding the interrogative "ma" to the end to form "ni hao ma?"
 Turning "you good" into a question essentially changes the meaning to a friendly "how are you?"
+But this isn't used as often in Beijing as language guides seem to think it is.
+When traveling mainland China, a simple ni hao will suffice!

 Saying Hello in Formal Occasions

-Following the concept of saving face in Asia, elders and those of higher social status should always be shown additional respect.
-To make your greeting a little more formal, use nin hao (pronouned "neen haow") — a more polite variation of the standard greeting.
+Following the concept of saving face in Asia, elders and those of higher social status should always be shown a little extra respect.
+Adding just one additional letter (ni becomes nin)will make your greeting a bit more formal.
+Use nin hao (pronouned "neen haow") — a more polite variation of the standard greeting — when greeting older people.
 The first word (nin) is still a rising tone.

 You can also make nin hao into "how are you?" by adding the question word ma to the end for nin hao ma?